stevenhuyn/blog/ubuntu-hopping.md

 By far the biggest issue is everything just "crashes" all the time, Vscode, Cryptomator etc and it asks to send a crash report.
 The applications still work, so no idea what's going on.

+Another issue is twice now I've booted with only 1 monitor working (I usually have 2).
+Very strange.

 ## Bitlocker/Encryption

 I believe both Windows and Mac have really good encryption defaults, not the case on Ubuntu.